reetp/smeserver-rocketchat/README.md

 # smeserver-rocketchat

-How to install Rocket Chat on Koozali SME Server
+How to install Rocket Chat on Koozali SME Server (this only works up to Rocket 0.39 - I am currently working on an update)

 The current wiki page gives a comprehensive manual guide.